Non-parametric Quantile Regression via the K-NN Fused Lasso: Introduction

 The goal of quantile regression is to estimate $\theta^{\ast}$ as accurately as possible, and it usually involves an optimization problem in the form

 where $L(\theta)$ is the loss function is defined by

-with $\rho_\tau(t) = (\tau -1\{t \leq 0\})t$, the asymmetric absolute deviation function (\cite{Koenker78}).
+with $\rho_\tau(t) = (\tau -1\{t \leq 0\})t$, the asymmetric absolute deviation function \citep{Koenker78}.

-In this paper, we utilize total variation denoising for non-parametric quantile regression in a multivariate setup and combine it with the $K$-NN procedure.
-We leverage insights gained from recent results for quantile trend filtering (\cite{Madrid20}) and $K$-NN fused lasso (\cite{Padilla20a}).
-Our proposed estimator, quantile $K$-NN fused lasso, can address to the piecewise linear or piecewise polynomial structure in the true vector properly.
+In this paper, we apply total variation denoising for non-parametric quantile regression in a multivariate setup and combine it with the $K$-NN procedure.
+We leverage insights gained from recent results for quantile trend filtering \citep{Madrid20} and $K$-NN fused lasso \citep{Padilla20a}.
+Our proposed estimator, quantile $K$-NN fused lasso, can adapt to the piecewise linear or piecewise polynomial structure in the true vector properly.

 It takes simply two steps to compute our proposed quantile $K$-NN fused lasso estimator.
 We first construct a $K$-nearest-neighbor graph corresponding to the given observations.
-The second step involves a constrained optimization problem with a lasso-type penalty along the $K-$NN graph as follow
+The second step involves a constrained optimization problem with a lasso-type penalty along the $K$-NN graph as follow

 where $\lambda > 0$ is a tuning parameter.
 The notation $\nabla_G$ in the penalty term represents the oriented incidence matrix of the $K$-NN graph, and we will provide the detailed definition in Section \ref{sec2}.